Want to jump straight to the answer? The best recruiting software for most people is definitely Breezy HR.

 It ends up being a headache, and you might not even find the most qualified applicants.
-This leads to higher employee churn, and potentially tens of thousands of dollars wasted.
+This leads to higher employee turnover, and potentially tens of thousands of dollars wasted.

-Whether you’re a small business that hires a handful of employees per year, a large company that hires dozens of applicants at scale, or a recruiting agency that matches qualified candidates with various organizations, recruiting software will make your life easier.
+Whether you’re a small business that hires a handful of employees per year, a large company that hires dozens of applicants at scale, or a recruiting agency that matches qualified candidates with various organizations, recruiting software is essential.

 The Top 8 Best Recruiting Software